foerster-werbung/ocb/README.md

 In your project directory you'll find an `october.yaml` file.
 Edit its contents.

-Simply add a theme name and your ready to go.
+Copy your license key under `october.licenseKey` and  add a theme name.

 Start the `web` container again.
 Check the output of the container to see whats happening.